physical-computation/Warp-firmware/README.md

 - 'f': write byte to sensor.
 - 'g': set default SSSUPPLY.
 - 'h': powerdown command to all sensors.
-- 'i': set pull-up enable flag.
+- 'i': set pull-up enable value.
-- 'j': repeat read reg 0x00 on device0.
+- 'j': repeat read reg 0x00 on sensor #3.
-- 'k': sleep for 30 seconds.
+- 'k': sleep until reset.
 - 'l': send repeated byte on I2C.
 - 'm': send repeated byte on SPI.
 - 'n': enable SSSUPPLY.
 - 'o': disable SSSUPPLY.
+- 'p': switch to VLPR mode.
+- 'r': switch to RUN mode.
+- 's': power up all sensors.
+- 't': dump processor state.
+- 'u': set I2C address.
 - 'x': disable SWD and spin for 10 secs.
+- 'z': dump all sensors data.
 Enter selection>
 ````
 You can probe around the menus to figure out what to do.
 In brief, you will likely want:

-1. Menu item `a` to set target sensor.
+1. Menu item `b` to set the I2C baud rate.

+2. Menu item `r` to switch the processor from low-power mode (2MHz) to run mode (48MHz).

-2. Menu item `g` to set sensor supply voltage on Warp board.
+3. Menu item `g` to set sensor supply voltage.

-3. Menu item `e` to set the default register address to read from.

-4. Menu item `j` to do a series of repeated reads from the specified default register (optionally auto-incrementing, etc.).
+4. Menu item `n` to turn on the voltage regulators.

+5. Menu item `z` to repeatedly read from all the sensors whose drivers are compiled into the build.

-**NOTE: In many cases, the menu expects you to type a fixed number of characters (e.g., 0000 or 0009 for zero and nine).
+*NOTE: In many cases, the menu expects you to type a fixed number of characters (e.g., 0000 or 0009 for zero and nine).
 If using the JLinkRTTClient, the menu interface eats your characters as you type them, and you should not hit RETURN after typing in text.
-On the other hand, if using `telnet` you have to hit return. **.
+On the other hand, if using `telnet` you have to hit return.*.

 Example:
 ````